2020 Annual Report

 Lt.
 Matthew Becker serves as the Corrections Division’s Training Commander.
 He ensures all correctional officers fulfill training obligations mandated by the Maryland Police and Correctional Training Commissions (MPCTC).

 Lt.
-Brian Gardiner serves as the Corrections Division’s Facilities Management Commander.
+James Kelly serves as the Corrections Division’s Facilities Management Commander.
 He ensures the facilities are well maintained and properly supplied.
 He also works closely with contractors who maintain various systems and equipment within the detention center.

 The Support Services Section, commanded by Captain Amy Stine, is responsible for central processing and inmate programs and services.
 This section also oversees the inmate library and the law library.